PolygonHealthAnalytics/magic_multimodal_survival_analysis/README.md

 # MAGIC: Multimodal Analysis of Genomics, Imaging and Clinical Data

 ## 🎯 Overview
-This repository is built for the [MAGIC](https://magic.polygonhealthanalytics.com/) (Multimodal Analysis of Genomics, Imaging and Clinical Data) platform to enable users to conduct multimodal survival analysis on their own.
+This repository supports the [MAGIC](https://magic.polygonhealthanalytics.com/) (Multimodal Analysis of Genomics, Imaging and Clinical Data) platform, enabling users to perform multimodal survival analysis on their own datasets.

-In our case, we leveraged three key data modalities for squamous cell carcinoma:
+In this tutorial, we demonstrate the workflow using an example of [squamouse cell carcinoma], integrating three key data modalities:
 - **Whole Slide Images (WSI)**: Histopathology images processed through CLAM and mSTAR
 - **RNA-Seq Data**: Gene expression profiles (5000 most variable genes)
 - **Pathology Text**: Clinical narratives extracted from pathology reports